alonso284/multi_window_output/README.md

 ```
 ## Bridge

 `Bridge` allows you to call the content functions of `Screen` from different locations.
-This is specially usefull when printint things from different threads.
+This is specially usefull when printing things from different threads.
 The only downside to using bridge, is that you can't append new children to the `Screen` you pass to `Bridge::new(&screen)`.

 To create a bridge.
 ```rust